quasilyte/quasisolar-mission/docs/gameplay_notes.md

+This is not a game manual.

+This is something like a single player game mode design document.

 ## The Game Goal

 In short, player mission is simple: collect N artifacts (N may depend on the game difficulty) before